aws/aws-imds-packet-analyzer/README.md

 ```

 ## Deactivating the tool as a service
-When the tool is configured as a service using the previous script a service file is added into the OS.
-In order to restore the system run the script from the command line:
+When the tool is configured as a service using the previous script, a service file is added into the OS.
+In order to restore the system, run the script from the command line:

 ```
 sudo ./deactivate-tracer-service.sh